TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 how our model relates to the literature about mixtures of hidden Markov models.

-We have also attempted to also do a better job of discussing the potential limitations and drawbacks of our method, including those related to the application of the EM algorithm for fitting our model, in a new section added to the paper.
+We have also attempted to do a better job of discussing the potential limitations and drawbacks of our method, including those related to the application of the EM algorithm for fitting our model, in a new section added to the paper.